Seagate/halon/docs/hld.md

 `Processor` is an instance of `MonadIO`, so `IO` actions can be used to set up further local inputs.
-For example, many interesting operations require a clock-time source, which can be produced in `IO` (using a utility function `timeLoop` from the `sodium-utils` package):
+For example, many interesting operations require a clock-time producer, which can be produced in `IO` (using a utility function `timeLoop` from the `sodium-utils` package):

 ````